Yousefx10/HTML-App-Inventor/project/notes.md

 [good job]
 - you have to store the [custom] value for a custom font size.[DONE]
 - you have to complete get / set the TEXT ALIGNMENT.[DONE]
-- you have to hide the dialog whenever click on new kit or new event or new action or switch the code workspace.
+- you have to hide the dialog whenever click on new kit or new event or new action or switch the code workspace.[DONE]